Tron Legacy – Abandoneware Grid Defense Program – AGD

 So my first plan was to add some subtle lights to the jacket, by hiding some ultra bright leds along the edge of the netting in the center of the jacket.
-After spending 2 hours sewing and wiring, I realized it was not working as well as I wanted.
+After spending 2 hours at the LED shop lights retailer sewing and wiring, I realized it was not working as well as I wanted.
 It did have a subtle but bright rim of light along the edge, but it was uneven and the led strip just could not bend to match the curve of the jacket.
 So at the moment, I have scrapped the leds and have orders some EL wire and EL tape.

 For the disk, I lucked out and found a Rinzler deluxe disk, which seems to be pretty rare.
 I took the plastic shell that it was packed in and modded it a bit, and am currently molding it in Smooth on Rebound 25 silicone so i can cast a thicker black plastic piece to mount the disk to my back.
 I mounted strong magnets on the inside of the disk and will do the same on the mount so that I can attach and detach the disk at will.
 I will try and post some pictures tomorrow. end of line.